 In other words, when you purchase a latex mattress, you are helping the world environment.
 You are doing this by supporting the growth of rubber tree plantations and in doing so removing carbon dioxide from the air.
 You're also creating much-needed jobs for people who tap rubber trees.

 It seems strange at first to think that the milky sap of the rubber tree can be turned into a mattress!
 Yet it can be done.
 This step is called processing.
-There are several different methods that the latex can be processed into a comfortable foam mattress block.
+There are several different methods that the latex milk can be processed into a comfortable foam mattress block.
 In common to all of them, the liquid latex sap is first mixed with a small proportion of materials which will later help the latex solidify.
-There is no 'right' or 'wrong' method; they each have different advantages and disadvantages
+There is no 'right' or 'wrong' manufacturing process; they each have different advantages and disadvantages.

 In the Dunlop method, the liquid latex formulation is first mixed so that it will foam.
 This foamy mix is placed on a conveyer or into a shaped mould, and is then passed into a special oven which solidifies the mixture and allows it to.
 The product is then passed on to the washing station, where residual small amounts of liquid latex and any unreacted solidifying agents are washed away.
 The latex foam block is then dried by hot air and is ready for use.